denten-books/plain-text/5-chapter.md

 in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

-I pull on these variegated strains of related thought to assemble a tesselation of ideas that give rise to media being---an artificial creature born out of the dialectical tension between mind and body, internal and external, immanence and transcendence, matter and spirit.
+I pull on these variegated strains of related thought to assemble a tessellation of ideas that give rise to media being---an artificial creature born out of the dialectical tension between mind and body, internal and external, immanence and transcendence, matter and spirit.
 However arbitrary the boundaries of Cartesian